numbfall/GyroCombat/README.md

 # Usage

-Execute CHOPDUEL.EXE :)
+1) Execute GyroCombat.exe

-Choose your character.
+1) Choose your character.

-Player 1 (left) select using keys ‘1’, ‘2’ or ‘3’.
+   - Player 1 (left) select using keys ‘1’, ‘2’ or ‘3’.

-Player 2 (right) select using keys ‘8’, ‘9’ or ‘0’.
+   - Player 2 (right) select using keys ‘8’, ‘9’ or ‘0’.

-Press enter to start.
+1) Press enter to start.

-If the fight gets too tough, ‘ESC’ to pause.
-‘DEL ’brings you back to the main menu.
-Press delete again to quit the game.

 ### In-game controls